What are Dental Implants?

 What Does the Process of Getting Dental Implants Entail?

 Implants are typically completed in 2 phases.
 First, the dental implants must be placed in the sites where natural teeth used to exist.
 After placement of the implants, the sites are allowed to heal, and the patient’s bone actually grows to and around the titanium surface of the implants in a process called osseointegration.
 Implant integration can take anywhere from 3 – 6 months depending on the situation.
 Once the integration is complete, the second phase can occur in which impressions of the patient’s implant are taken.
-Any of our four doctors can restore the implants once placed to fabricate the prosthetic teeth which will attach to the implants for an esthetic result.
+Any of our three doctors can restore the implants once placed to fabricate the prosthetic teeth which will attach to the implants for an esthetic result.

 What is Bone Grafting?

 Sometimes a potential dental implant site does not have adequate bone volume or density and must be prepared prior to placement of an implant.
 This is done through a process called bone grafting.
 Bone grafting entails the placement of granules of the patient’s own bone or processed, sterile cadaver bone into extraction sockets or areas deficient in bone volume.
 Over time, the body will break down the graft material and use it as a scaffolding to which new bone can be grown.
 Once the grafted area has matured with healthy, newly grown bone, it is ready to receive an implant.
 The doctors will determine through examination and the use of 3-dimensional CBCT scans whether or not bone grafting is necessary prior to implant placement.